1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The 1961 dime from Philadelphia represents the standard business strike produced for everyday circulation.
 Without a mint mark on the reverse, these coins are easily identified as Philadelphia Mint products.

-Most Philadelphia dimes from this year show adequate detail for circulation purposes, but strike quality varies considerably.
+Most Philadelphia dimes from this year show adequate detail for circulation purposes, but strike quality varies considerably from die to die.
 Only a small percentage exhibit the crisp definition required for Full Bands status, where the horizontal bands on the torch show complete, sharp separation.

 This scarcity in higher grades with sharp strikes creates substantial value differences.
-An MS67+ Full Bands example sold for $3,400 in May 2020, while regular MS67 examples without this feature brought only $550 in February 2022.
-The price gap demonstrates how much collectors value exceptional torch detail.
+An MS67+ Full Bands example sold for $3,400 in May 2020, while regular MS67 examples without this feature brought only $550 in February 2022 — a gap of nearly $2,850 for the same numerical grade, solely based on the torch band detail.
+PCGS auction records confirm that pristine MS67 Philadelphia examples regularly bring $500 to $600, with the gap widening considerably for coins that also carry the FB designation.

 1961 No Mint Mark Dime Price/Grade Chart